Making a Police Complaint

-Never make a verbal complaint to a officer at the police station and don’t send your complaint by email.
-Never fill out a complaint form the police may give you.
-On those forms they ask for your telephone number, social security number, where you work, your driver’s license number and your date of birth.
+Never make a verbal complaint to a police officer at the police station.
+Never fill out a police complaint form the police give you.
+On their forms they ask for your telephone number, social security number, where you work, your driver’s license number and your date of birth.

 What is Police Misconduct?